Release Verification

 make verify-branch-protection catches stale required-check policies before they block or silently weaken the release line.

-make release-emulate runs the Linux amd64 release path through the repository-owned builder container.
+make release-emulate runs the Linux amd64 release path through the repository-owned builder container, including the Debian package outputs.

 Verify a Published Release End to End